thirtythreeforty/neolink/dissector/udp.md

 - Paload **NEEDS INFO**

 **To Investigate:**
   - Why does the unknown byte change.
-It starts at zero and remains that way for a second time.
+It starts at zero and remains that way for a second.
 Then seems to change and remain at the new value for another second
-  - Payload is usually 0 but occasionally it is non zero
+  - Payload size is usually 0 but occasionally it is non zero
     - When this happens the payload becomes `00 01 01 01 01 01` always the first
     byte `00` then just `01`/`00` bytes
-    - This payload then increases in size by `01` each ackpacket until a new udpdata packet arrives.
+    - This payload then increases in size by `01` each ack packet until a new udpdata packet arrives.
 At which point the `Last received packet id` jumps

 Here's an example of a UDP Ack payload (size 203 bytes)